 A divorce attorney can help in this process by preparing paperwork and contracts, helping with any lingering negotiations, and advising you of your rights in regards to your children, property and assets.

-Let a Reno divorce attorney lead you into complete agreement with your spouse with the fairest possible outcome for all parties involved.
+Let family lawyers in Reno, NV lead you into complete agreement with your spouse with the fairest possible outcome for all parties involved.

 A contested divorce is when one spouse seeks to get divorced and the parties are in disagreement.
 This is often regarding the division of assets and debt, child custody or other property and debt divisions.
 A contested divorce is a longer process consisting of two conference hearings to attempt to reach a resolution, prior to a trial.